22. NAVAL INTERCEPTION AND COMBAT

 This rule is required to eliminate a trick on the part of the opponent: if a player attempts to invert a large intercepting naval force which fails to reach its target in its initial attempt by counter-intercepting it with a token force, the intercepting player may choose to use only one or two named ships to eliminate the harassing force, so his remaining forces are eligible to intercept other enemy activities later in that player turn.

-22.27 Naval units which fail to intercept or which abandon their interception attempt prior to reaching their interception hex return to their original base, are subject to attack or counter-interception by enemy air or naval units en route, and are not inverted once they reach their base unless they participate in naval combat while returning to base.
+22.27 Naval units which do not take part in naval combat, either in the interception hex or from counter-interception en route to the interception hex, return to their original base, are subject to attack or counter-interception by enemy air or naval units en route, and are not inverted once they reach their base unless they participate in naval combat while returning to base.
 They may not attempt additional interceptions until a subsequent phase.

 A. It is attacked by enemy air units or submarines or is engaged in naval combat by intercepting enemy naval units.